-The name of the organization shall be the Operating Staff Council (OSC) of Northern Illinois University.
+The name of the organization shall be the Operating Staff Council (OSC) of Northern Illinois University (NIU).

-The members of the operating staff of Northern Illinois University have the right to organize a council to represent their constituency.
-The OSC is an integral part of the University governance system through its participation, communication, advisement, and assistance on the resolution of issues and the formulation of policies relevant to the general welfare of operating staff employees.
-The operating staff, through its OSC, may communicate its concerns to the relevant administrative bodies, to the appropriate vice president(s), to the president of the University, and shall then have the right of ultimate appeal to the Board of Trustees.
+The members of the operating staff of NIU have the right to organize a council to represent their constituency.
+The OSC is an integral part of the university governance system through its participation, communication, advisement, and assistance on the resolution of issues and the formulation of policies relevant to the general welfare of operating staff employees.
+The operating staff, through its OSC, may communicate its concerns to the relevant administrative bodies, to the appropriate vice president(s), to the president of the university and shall then have the right of ultimate appeal to the Board of Trustees.

-The OSC shall consist of seventeen (17) elected representatives and three (3) alternate members.
+The OSC shall consist of 17 elected representatives and three alternate members.
 Open seats shall be filled by election from members of the operating staff at large.
-The election process is described in the Bylaws.
+The election process is described in the bylaws.

 Regular meetings of the OSC shall be held once per month throughout the calendar year.

-Special Meetings may be called by the President of the OSC as needed.
+Special meetings may be called by the President of the OSC as needed.
+If the President is incapacitated or the special meeting pertains to the removal of the President, then the Vice President may call a special meeting of the council.
 Notification of such meetings shall be provided to all OSC members as far in advance as possible.

 Attendance at regular and special meetings shall be considered mandatory for all OSC members.
-The President of the OSC shall be notified in advance of any absence from scheduled meetings.
+The secretary of the OSC shall be notified in advance of any absence from scheduled meetings.

-Items for the proposed agenda should be received by the OSC President no later than ten (10) business days prior to each OSC meeting.
+Items for the proposed agenda should be received by the OSC President no later than seven business days prior to each OSC meeting.
 Other agenda items may be presented at any regular meeting before the approval of the agenda.

-Standing committees of the OSC shall be: Executive, Workplace Issues, Elections/Appointments, Public Relations/Activities, and others as determined by regular OSC action.
-Each OSC member shall be required to serve on at least one (1) standing committee of the OSC.
+Standing committees of the OSC shall be: Executive, Elections/Appointments, Public Relations/Activities, Workplace Guidance, Legislative and others as determined by regular OSC action.
+Each OSC member is required to serve on at least one standing committee of the OSC.

 Officers of the OSC shall be the President, Vice President, Secretary, Treasurer, and Parliamentarian.

-Any member of the OSC may propose an amendment to the Constitution or the Bylaws by presenting it, in writing, to the President of the OSC.
-The amendment shall be presented for consideration at the next regularly scheduled meeting.
+Any member of the OSC may propose an amendment to the constitution or the bylaws by presenting it, in writing, to the President of the OSC and the Legislative Committee.
+The amendment shall be presented for consideration within the next two regularly scheduled meetings.